jojifenix/spotify/README.md

-# conection usign jquery with spotify apip
+# conection using jquery with spotify api